jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 ### Generating Text
 #### Autoregressive
-We can generate full sentences by iteratively asking our model the predict the next token.
+We can generate full sentences by iteratively getting the next token prediction from our model.
 At each iteration, we append the predicted token back into the input:

 ```python
 def generate(inputs, n_tokens_to_generate):